yoadg/yoadg.github.io/_wiki/network.md

 The Internet protocol suite, commonly known as *TCP/IP*, is a framework for organizing the set of communication protocols used in the Internet and similar computer networks according to functional criteria.
 This suite provides end-to-end data communication specifying how data should be packetized, addressed, transmitted, routed, and received.

 The TCP/IP model is a concise version of the OSI model.
 It contains four layers, unlike seven layers in the OSI model.
 The layers are:
 1. **Link / Network Access layer** - corresponds to the combination of Data Link layer and Physical layer of the OSI model.
-It looks out for hardware addressing and the protocols present in this layer allows for the physical transmission of data.
+This is layer is implemented in a hardware part like a NIC, which enables the physical transmission of data.
 2. **Internet layer** – parallels the functions of OSI’s Network layer.
 It defines the protocols which are responsible for logical transmission of data over the entire network.
 The main protocol residing at this layer is in the Internet Protocol (IP).
 3. **Transport / Host-to-Host layer** – analogous to the transport layer of the OSI model.
 It is responsible for end-to-end communication and error-free delivery of data.
 It shields the upper-layer applications from the complexities of data.
 The two main protocols present in this layer are: [Transmission Control Protocol (TCP)](#tcp) and [User Datagram Protocol (UDP)](#udp).
 4. **Application / Process layer** – performs the functions of the top three layers of the [OSI model](#osi-model): Application, Presentation and Session layer.
 It is responsible for node-to-node communication and controls user-interface specifications.
 Some of the protocols present in this layer are: HTTP, HTTPS, FTP, TFTP, Telnet, SSH, SMTP, SNMP, NTP, DNS, DHCP, NFS, X Window and LPD.